riccardobek/spring-reverse-proxy/README.md

 # Spring Reverse Proxy

-Following a request from my boss, I found myself studying NGINX, Apache and reverse proxies to be used between Grafana and a Spring Web App.
+Following a request from my Project Manager, I found myself studying NGINX, Apache and reverse proxies to be used between Grafana and a Spring Web App.
 The simplest one I found is building a reverse proxy using NGINX.
 This is a standard solution, but I was looking for something that would allow me to not identify Grafana as an external application.

 Carrying out more targeted researches on reverse proxies and Spring Boot, I came across two components: